App version: 0.1.0

 • Interest rates fluctuate: The APY that a high-yield savings account offers when you sign up can change at any time.
 These rates are variable and often go up or down in accordance with the Federal Reserve changing its benchmark interest rate.

-• Time lag on withdrawals: If your high-yield savings account is not at the same institution as your checking account, transfers can take a day or two to complete.
+• Time lag on withdrawals: If your high-yield savings account isn’t at the same institution as your checking account, transfers can take a day or two to complete.

-• Not ideal for long-term goals: Although high-yield savings accounts have high yields compared with standard savings accounts, they don’t pay enough interest to hit long-term savings goals.
-If you have a long-term goal like retirement and can handle some volatility, investments like stocks or mutual funds may be a better choice.
+• Not ideal for long-term goals: Although high-yield savings accounts have high yields compared with standard savings accounts, they don’t typically pay enough interest to hit long-term savings goals.
+If you have a long-term goal — retirement, for example — and can handle some volatility, investments like stocks or mutual funds may be a better choice.

 6 Things to Look for in a High-Yield Savings Account